FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

   load yield different loss ratios, the classical [RFC1242] / [RFC2544] throughput metric can no longer be pinned to a single, unambiguous value.)

-{::comment}

-    MB9: Can we have a public reference to share here?

-    VP: Need to search but should be doable).

-    MK: Removed "too".
-Explanation and public references are provided in the Identified Problems section.
-    MK: Edited.

-{:/comment}

-{::comment}

-    MB10: What is meant there?

-    VP: Expand (industry).

-    MK: Improved clarity, by referring to loss tolerance.
-Added references.
-    MK: Edited.

-{:/comment}

-{::comment}

-    MB11: Can we expand on this one?

-    VP: Some soft intro to inconsistent trials may be needed here.

-    MK: Added text in brackets.
-See if it is sufficient.
-    MK: Edited.

-{:/comment}

 To address these problems,
 early MLRsearch implementations employed the following enhancements: